aliBenhenia/my_dot_env/README.md

 ### 1. Create a Data File

-Create a file (e.g., `.data`) with key-value pairs, each on a new line:
+Create a file (e.g., `.env`) with key-value pairs, each on a new line:

 ```plaintext
 DB_HOST=localhost